0xDjole/dotfiles/README.md

 	```
 	I3 will be calling this <code>exec</code> file.

-- Take **i3config** from repo and put it <code>~/.config/alacritty/</code> file.
+- Copy <code>i3config</code>.
+Put it in <code>~/.config/i3/config</code>.
 	Also download **arch.png** from repo if you want to use it as a background.
 I put my in <code>~/Documents</code>, so be sure to tweak i3 config file if your image will be in a different path.
 	Also note to change your monitor positions and everything regarding i3 for your own system.
 	**I3 file contains sections specific for your system, so a bit work will be rquired.**

 - Finally we unmount and that's it:
 ```